hujhax/austin-improv-wiki/The Jukebox Musical Project.md

 * [[Robert Slack]] - Mica/Moses

 ### Women of the Wild West
-The story of Annie Oakley and Calamity Jane as told through the music of Beyoncé (January 2016).
+The story of Annie Oakley and Calamity Jane as told through the music of [[Wikipedia - Beyoncé|Beyoncé]] (January 2016).
 #### Cast
 * [[Emily Cawood]] - May Lillie
 * [[Kim Stacy]] - Lillian Smith